2019 Virginia political crisis: Immediate response

 Northam faced widespread calls for resignation, including from Kamala Harris and other would-be 2020 Democratic presidential candidates, as well as from Virginia's Democratic U.S. Senators, Mark Warner and Tim Kaine.
 Before facing scandals of their own, Herring issued a call for Northam to resign and Fairfax called for Northam to "do what was best for the state".

-According to Axios, a wide list of state and national politicians, activists, and public figures called for Northam's resignation.
+A wide list of state and national politicians, activists, and public figures called for Northam's resignation.
 Among them was Representative Karen Bass, chair of the Congressional Black Caucus, who stated: "We now know what Ralph Northam did when he thought no one was watching.
-The person in that photo can’t be trusted to lead.
+The person in that photo can't be trusted to lead.
 Governor Northam must resign immediately."
 State leaders and organizations such as Congressman Donald McEachin, former Congressman Scott Taylor, the ACLU of Virginia, the NAACP, the Richmond Times-Dispatch, the mayor of Richmond Levar Stoney and the chairman of the Virginia Black legislative caucus, delegate Lamont Bagby all called on Northam to resign, and this call transcended party lines as both the Virginia House Democrats and the Virginia GOP demanded resignation.
 Nationally, figures such as Hillary Clinton, Nancy Pelosi, Tom Steyer, and Chuck Schumer all made statements admonishing Northam's actions and asking for an apology and a leave of his position.

 In a joint statement, Senator Warner, Senator Kaine, and Representative Bobby Scott issued a joint statement including the assertion that "After [they] watched his press conference today, [they] called Governor Northam to tell him that [they] no longer believe[d] he can effectively serve as Governor of Virginia and that he must resign."
 Though he was asked to resign formally by the Democratic National Committee, several local black and Democratic figures said they did not think he should resign, including Jim Moran, John Boyd, and Northam's pastor, Rev. Kelvin Jones.